Humanitarian Assistance and Disaster Management

 Internal Displacement Monitoring Centre

 Through its work, the Centre contributes to improving national and international capacities to protect and assist the millions of people around the globe who have been displaced within their own country as a result of conflicts or human rights violations.
-At the request of the United Nations, the Geneva-based IDMC runs an online database providing comprehensive information and analysis on internal displacement in some 50 countries.
+At the request of the United Nations, the Geneva-based IDMC has a chart providing comprehensive information and analysis on internal displacement in some 50 countries.

 International Committee of the Red Cross